sangkilc/ICSE-2020-SV-Handbook/README.md

         - Monitor questions in Slack and Slido.
         - For each talk, summarize questions and pass them to the session chair via Slack.
+        - Monitor the time of each talk and let the session chair know if the talk goes too long.
     * SV3, SV4, SV5
         - Take questions from the `#help` channel.
         - If necessary, you will make an individual connection with a person and troubleshoot their problems (mostly audio/video issues).
+        - If you have spare time, then advertise talks on social media.

 - `T2`: Live casting runs (same as T1)